typicode/husky/docs/index.md

 :::

-### Locally installed binaries

-If you were calling directly locally installed binaries, **you need to run them via your package manager**:
+If you were calling locally installed binaries, **you need to run them via your package manager now**:

 ::: code-group